dbarkman/HomeAdvisor/README.md

 * bussinessName: string
 	* the name or partial name of a business
 	* if both businessId and businessName are included, businessId will override businessName
+* AND
 * workType: string
 	* the type of work performed by the business
 * operatingCity: string
-	* the city where a business operates in
+	* the city where a business operates
 * openOn: string
 	* a specific day of the week when a business is open
 	* accepted values: [Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday]
 * openAt: integer
-	* a time, in 24 hour value a business is open
+	* a time, in 24 hour value, a business is open
 	* accepted values: 0-23
 * averageRatingScore: integer
-	* a minimum score that a business's average of all scores must exceed
+	* a minimum score that a business's average of all scores must meet or exceed
 	* accepted values: 1-5

 Parameters for sorting results: